 So, by our faith and prayers, we can partner with God and change not only our own lives, but the lives of others as well.
 On the other hand, our lacking in this can have a negative effect as well.
 We can see this to be true when the disciples asked Jesus why they themselves could not cast the devil out of a man’s son.
 For Jesus said: “Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.
 Howbeit this kind goeth not out but by prayer and fasting.”
 (Matthew 17:20- 21) So we can see that the disciples could not cast the devil out because of their lacking in faith and prayer.
 Thankfully, they had Jesus come to their rescue to deliver the man's son.

 Our Lord and Savior Jesus said: “The harvest truly is great, but the laborers are few: pray ye therefore the Lord of the harvest, that he would send forth laborers into his harvest.”
 (Luke 10:2) Wow, did you grasp that?
 Jesus is telling us to ask God to send people out to share the Gospel.
 Now, does this mean that no one would be saved if we don't pray for this to happen?
-Also, would we still be unbelievers if others didn't pray for us as well?
-Only God Himself knows that answer.
+Also, would we still be unbelievers if others didn't pray for us as?
+Well, only God Himself knows the answer to that.
 However, just look out in the harvest fields (the world) and see all the people who need to be harvested into God's Kingdom.
 We need to bring the gospel message to them so that they may have eternal life as well.
+(John 4:35-38)